CaseyHaralson/slipn/README.md

 * allows deep linking to slides
 * slide preloading (only load slides as they are needed)
 * old slide removal (keeps the current page size down - helpful if viewing large image slides on an iPad, for example)
-* uses your “previous” and “next” links for slide control
+* uses your “previous” and “next” elements for slide control

 ## Getting Started